memphis-iis/demo-survey/src/site/markdown/index.md

 This is a sample app demonstrating how to use Java and Amazon Web Services to create a web form whose results are saved to a database.

-Be sure to look in `Project Reports` below for the JavaDocs!
+In addition to this overview, there is also a
+[brief design walkthru](design.html).
+You should also look in [Project Reports](project-reports.html) for the JavaDocs and other goodies!

 TODO: Links to meep-meep documents
 TODO: link to videos (overview and AWS setup)
 TODO: Break into separate documents

 Introduction and Requirements
 ------------------------------